kharchenkolab/pagoda2/README.md

 ## Installing Pagoda2 as Docker Container
 The fastest and most efficient way to get pagoda on a mac or windows system is through a docker container.
-The docker distribution is current as of October 2018 and also includes the (Conos package)[https://github.com/hms-dbmi/conos].
-To start a docker container, first [install docker](https://docs.docker.com/install/) on your platform and then start the pagoda container with the following command in the shell:
+The docker distribution is current as of October 2018 and also includes the [Conos package](https://github.com/hms-dbmi/conos).
+To start a docker container, first (install docker)[https://docs.docker.com/install/] on your platform and then start the pagoda container with the following command in the shell:

 ```
 docker run -p 8787:8787 docker.io/barkasn/pagoda2
 ```
 The first time you run the command it will download several images so make sure that you have fast internet access setup.
 You can then point your browser to http://localhost:8787/ to get an Rstudio environment with pagoda2 (and conos) installed.
-Explore the docker (--mount option)[https://docs.docker.com/storage/volumes/] to allow access of the docker image to your local files.
+Explore the docker [--mount option](https://docs.docker.com/storage/volumes/) to allow access of the docker image to your local files.

 ## Installing pagoda natively